rosedetivoli/rosedetivoli.github.io/writing.md

 **_In English_**

+[‘Make them work for the gold.’
+A few notes on the visual style of Bill Douglas, as illuminated by his working papers](https://www.bdcmuseum.org.uk/news/make-them-work-for-the-gold-a-few-notes-on-the-visual-style-of-bill-douglas-as-illuminated-by-his-working-papers-by-rastko-novakovic/) - written for the _Bill Douglas Cinema Museum_, after a stipended research visit
 [Interview with Roger Stahl](https://www.conter.scot/2023/4/10/theatres-of-war-exposing-the-military-entertainment-complex/) about the military-entertainment complex for Conter
 _Communist Photosynthesis_, in the book [The Cinema of Danièle Huillet and Jean-Marie Straub](http://www.mhra.org.uk/publications/mi-14)
 [Review](https://rosedetivoli.github.io/images/SnS_Douglas_2023.pdf) of _Bill Douglas: A Film Artist_ (eds Watts and Wickham for University of Exeter Press) for Sight and Sound, April 2023